Allen-Bartley/windows-corruption-recovery/README.md

 ## 🧠 Creative Problem-Solving: Offline Installation Approach

+### 🤝 Collaborative Troubleshooting with AI

+Initial diagnostic efforts were performed in collaboration with the AI assistant Claude.ai.
+After providing the core symptoms—specifically the Windows Update and installer failures at 0% and 46%—we systematically worked through standard command-line repairs (`SFC`, `DISM`), which ultimately failed.
+This confirmed the issue was deep system corruption tied to the Windows Update service architecture.

+The key breakthrough came from a human-led hypothesis: if the installer was failing because it relied on the broken update services, could we bypass that dependency by forcing an offline installation?
+After proposing this idea, the AI provided several methods to achieve this.
+The simplest and most direct approach—disabling all network adapters before running setup from a USB—was selected and proved successful, leading to a full system recovery without data loss.
+This project highlights a modern, hybrid troubleshooting workflow where human intuition guides AI-assisted diagnostics to a successful resolution.

 When standard repair methods failed, I developed a novel approach that isolated the corrupted Windows Update components from the installation process:

 ### 📋 Offline Installation Strategy